alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 We provide easy to use SDKs written in Python, Go and NodeJS.
 The SDK in C# is currently in development, we will let you know once it's ready for you to use.

 {{< note >}} Alpaca Data API v2 is currently in public beta.
-Please keep in mind that the public beta version may be less stable. {{< /note >}}
+Please keep in mind that the public beta version may result in . {{< /note >}}

-## Backfill rate table
+## Public beta status

 As the Alpaca Data API v2 is currently in public beta, we are still running backfill processes to have a complete 5+ years of historical data available.
-We ask for your patience until we have everything up and running.
+We ask for your patience until we have everything up and running in the next week or two.

 The table below will be updated on a daily basis to show you our data availability: